rafael-santiago/zacarias/README.md

 - If you want to know how to build this tool take a look at [doc/BUILD.md](https://github.com/rafael-santiago/zacarias/blob/main/doc/BUILD.md).

 - If you want to learn more details about it take a look at [doc/MANUAL.md](https://github.com/rafael-santiago/zacarias/blob/main/doc/MANUAL.md).

+- If you have new ideas and are up to some contribution take a look at [CONTRIBUTING.md](https://github.com/rafael-santiago/zacarias/blob/main/CONTRIBUTING.md) and thank you!